Blind return-oriented programming: Blind ROP

 This stage is the heart of the attack.
 The objective in this phase is to initiate a write system call, sending a dump of the binary to the attacker.
 The write system call has three params: socket, buffer, and length.
 As x86-64 calling conventions require the parameters to be passed through registers, appropriate pop instructions into rsi, rdi and rdx would be needed to set up the arguments for the write system call.
 Instruction sequences like pop rdi, ret and the like would be helpful in this regard.
 A simple ROP version of the write system call would be:

 One problem with this methodology is that even if useful gadgets are found in the address space after they return the address on the stack would lead to non-executable stack with a high probability.
 To remedy this, BROP proposers conceived stop gadgets.
 A stop gadget is anything that would cause the program to block, like an infinite loop or a blocking system call (like sleep).
-This also workers processors affected in the attack to be stuck in an infinite loop and hence allowing the attacker to carry on the attack.
+This works by prompting processors affected in the attack to be stuck in an infinite loop and hence allowing the attacker to carry on the attack.

 What is mentioned above is the bare-bones methodology of the attack.
 In reality, a few optimizations can be carried out which help in efficiently carrying out the attack.
 Primary among them is the use of Procedure Linker Tables (PLTs) to track down the writing system call instead of passing the system call number to the syscall function.
 Others include using strcmp to populate the RDX register, as pop RDX, ret instruction sequences are extremely rare.